lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 }
 ```

-Multiple conditions of a single `if`-statement are placed on separate lines.
-Using commas instead of logic "and" (`&&`) is preferred.
+Place multiple conditions of a single `if`-statement on separate lines.
+Prefer using commas instead of logic "and" (`&&`).

 **Do**: